 While we’ve seen announcements from Sony, Motorola, HTC, Samsung, and others, Huawei is staying mum on details.
 The only actual information we have is from Huawei’s sister brand, Honor, as we shared above.

-That said, the international Huawei P10 and P10 Plus recently finished its Android 8.0 Oreo beta, at least in select regions.
-And the update is rolling out on Rogers in Canada as April continues.
+That said, the international Huawei P10 and P10 Plus finished its Android 8.0 Oreo beta back in January, at least in select regions.
+And the update is hit Rogers in Canada back in April.
 The Huawei Mate 9 in the US has the latest software, and we’re even seeing the Huawei Mate 10 Lite get Android 8.0 Oreo too.

 Things are subject to change and we’ll continuously update this post as we learn more.
-Just know that a bunch of betas recently ended, and official software updates will continue to arrive throughout April and May.
+Just know that a bunch of betas recently ended in April and May, and lots of updates are wrapping up in June and July.